 Located in the state of Uttarakhand, Badrinath one of the famous Dham among Char Dham in India.
+Apart from being one of the main Char Dhams of India, this Dham is also one of the Char Dhams of Uttarakhand.
 The Badrinath temple is dedicated to “Lord Vishnu”.
 When you’re visiting Badrinath Dham, there are many other places you can visit.

 One of the various names for the Hindu deity Shiva is “Nilakantha.”
 The peak is located at the height of 6,597 metres above sea level and is often referred to as the Garhwal Queen.
 Nilkantha is located 9 kilometres from Badrinath in the Chamoli region of Uttarakhand and is one of the top hikes in the state.
 Badrinath is the starting point of the Neelkanth trek.